spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ### Transforming Walls and Pillars

 It is important to know which wall is the center wall, the left wall, and the right wall.
+When the car is straight, the center wall is the wall in front of the car.
+On the image, the center wall is a horizontal line.

-When the car is at an angle, the walls relative to the car will not be straight.
+When the car is at an angle, the walls relative to the car will not be perfectly horizontal or perfectly vertical.

 | Wall Classification                                      | Angled Walls                               |
 | -------------------------------------------------------- | ------------------------------------------ |
 | ![Wall Classification](/img/docs/wallClassification.png) | ![Angled Walls](/img/docs/wallsTilted.png) |

-In this image, the car sees the center wall at an angle of 45 degrees and the left wall also at an angle of 45 degrees.
+In this image to the right, the car sees the center wall at an angle of 45 degrees and the left wall also at an angle of 45 degrees.
 Now, the car doesn't know which wall is the center wall.

 To solve this problem, we store the orientation of the car (relative to the mat).
 Before processing the walls, we rotate it based on the last orientation.
 This makes it easy to categorize the walls.
 Updating the orientation is discussed below.